MNitin-Reddy/A-B-Testing/README.md

-# A/B Testing and Regression Analysis -  Ad Campaign Performance Analysis 📊
+# A/B Testing and Regression Analysis for Ad Performance Optimization 📊

 ## Business Problem
 As a marketing agency, our objective is to **maximize the return on investment (ROI)** for our clients' advertising campaigns.
 We conducted two ad campaigns: